 Further complicating the issue is that there are varying definitions of what the word “generalized” means.
 In Osorio v Canada (Minister of Citizenship and Immigration), 2005 FC 1459,Read more ›

-In short, where the tribunal finds a lack of credibility based on inferences, there must be a basis in the evidence to support the tribunal’s inferences.
+When a tribunal finds a lack of credibility based on inferences there must be a basis in the evidence to support the tribunal’s inferences.
 It is not open to tribunal members to base their decision on assumptions and speculations for which there is no real evidentiary basis.

 In Jones v.
 Great Western Railway Co.
 (1930), 47 T.L.R.
 39, the House of Lords (in a decision frequently cited by Canadian courts) noted that: